MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 ## Next steps

-Now that you're familiar with some basic principles of bot design, learn more about UI and UX, bot capabilities, common patterns, and resources in the remainder of this section.
+Now that you're familiar with some basic principles of bot design, learn more about designing the user experience, bot capabilities, and common patterns in the remainder of this section.